rtansf/quotebot/README.md

 Installation
 ------------

-   1. Make sure you have python installed on your laptop. (https://www.python.org/downloads/)
+   1. Make sure you have python3 and pip3 installed on your laptop. (https://www.python.org/downloads/)
    2. Git clone this repo into your local folder
    3. cd into the quotebot folder
-   4. Install the python modules required: pip install -r requirements.txt
+   4. Install the python modules required: pip3 install -r requirements.txt
    5. Create a new slack app, named "quotebot" for your slack team (for more info, https://api.slack.com/slack-apps)
       * Go to https://api.slack.com/apps and click on Create New App
       * For the app name, enter: quotebot